 A new breed of landscaping roses came about with the advent of shrub roses, which offer beautiful ways to fill in borders and cover bare earth.
-The low-growing groundcover roses are useful for mass planting in a border or under a tree, and to mix colorfully with perennials or shrubs, line a path, cover a slope, or to be planted in hanging baskets or window boxes for a bloom-spilling display.To reinvigorate groundcover roses each year, cut back the plants by two-thirds while they are still dormant in early spring.
+These low-growing groundcover roses are useful for mass plantings in a border, under a tree, and to mix colorfully with perennials or shrubs.
+Use them to line a path, cover a slope, or plant them in hanging baskets or window boxes for a bloom-spilling display.To reinvigorate groundcover roses each year, cut them back by two-thirds while they're still dormant, in early spring.

 Floribunda roses offer a bouquet on every branch.
-The small flowers look like elegant hybrid tea blooms but appear in clusters instead of one flower per stem.
+The small flowers look like elegant hybrid tea blooms but appear in clusters rather than one flower per stem.
 Floribundas are a cross between polyantha species roses and hybrid teas, combining hardiness, free flowering, and showy, usually fragrant blooms.
 Sizes of these hardy roses vary from compact and low-growing to a more open habit and heights of 5-6 feet, ideal for tall hedges.
 The foliage on floribunda roses tends to shrug off diseases, making for a low-maintenance plant that delivers maximum impact with its continuous bloom cycles.
-Most floribundas require very little spring pruning -- just removal of dead or damaged wood.
+Most floribundas require very little spring pruning—just removal of dead or damaged wood.